ncbi-nlp/NegBio/README.md

-This project provides a rule-based system for negation and uncertainty detection from radiology report
+This project provides a rule-based system for negation and uncertainty detection from radiology report.

+The source code will be released before AMIA 2018 Informatics Summit (March 12).

 See [`CONTRIBUTING.md`](/CONTRIBUTING.md) before filing an issue or creating a pull request.